Seed Grants

 4. Two year awards will be allocated unless the budget stipulates a one-year plan; a one year no-cost extension will be available; you must provide a detailed budget for each year of support.

-5. The proposed work must fit the overall mission of the MiDB.
+5. The proposed work must fit the overall mission of the MIDB.

-9. Note that the services of the MIDB service hubs are provided at cost to investigators (e.g., technician time; MRI scanning hours).
+7. Note that the services of the MIDB service hubs are provided at a cost to investigators charged either in the FTE model (e.g., percentage of technician time) or in the ISO model (e.g., blood draws).
 A budget for these services, if utilized, should be part of your proposal and you must indicate as part of your submitted letter of intent that you have started to plan for this component of this work.
-If you have questions about this aspect of your budget, please contact the relevant hub leads for further information.
+Investigators invited to submit a full proposal will be contacted by an MIDB Project Manager to participate in an expedited engagement process.
+Technical meetings will be held to discuss the project support needed in more detail, and statements of work will be issued which outline the financial support required for any agreed upon deliverables.